hneemann/Digital/README.md

 ## Installation ##

-There is no installation necessary, just unpack the *Digital.zip* file, which is available for [download](https://github.com/hneemann/Digital/releases/latest).
+There is no installation required, just unpack the *Digital.zip* file, which is available for [download](https://github.com/hneemann/Digital/releases/latest).
-On Windows machines the EXE file can be executed, on Linux and MacOS the JAR file can be started directly.
+On Windows machines the EXE file can be executed, on Linux start the shell script and on MacOS the JAR file can be started directly.
 A [Java Runtime Environment](https://www.java.com/) (at least JRE 8) is required to run Digital.